 Divide summer flowering perennials

-It’s a good idea to divide perennial plants every two to three years, because doing so gives them a new lease of life.
+It’s a good garden tip to divide perennial plants every two to three years, because doing so gives them a new lease of life.
 It’s also a great way to create new plants for free.

 Summer flowering perennials such as crocosmia, geranium, hosta and euphorbia can be divided in autumn, just make sure they have finished flowering first.
 It’s a quick and easy job, my free plants post shows you how to do it.